ahurlbatt/homeserver/README.md

 ## TO DO

-1. Check all settings and advice from Nextcloud Admin Dashboard
-2. Bump all versions
-3. Nextcloud Apps
-    1. Memories
-    2. ???
-4. Write runbook for full restore from backup
+1. Write runbook for full restore from backup